We’ll Take the Stress Off Your Shoulders

 If you did something to cause or contribute to your injury, such as not using proper safety equipment, you are still entitled to workers’ compensation benefits.
 These benefits should cover your hospital bills and other medical expenses, including cost of treatment and diagnosis, as well as physical therapy and other forms of rehabilitation.

-Contact Banker’s Hill Law Firm, A.P.C. for Help with Construction Accident Workers’ Comp
+Contact Banker’s Hill Law Firm, A.P.C. for Help with Construction Accident Workers’ Compensation.

-If you have been injured in a construction accident and need to file for workers’ compensation benefits, please contact Banker’s Hill Law Firm, A.P.C. in San Diego.
-We can also help if your construction accident workers’ comp benefits were denied, or if you stopped receiving benefits before being able to return to work.
-Construction accident workers’ comp claims can be complex, especially if you sustained a serious, long-term injury.
+If you have been injured in a construction accident and need to file for work injury compensation benefits, please contact Banker’s Hill Law Firm, A.P.C., in San Diego.
+We can also help if your construction accident workers’ compensation benefits were denied, or if you stopped receiving benefits before being able to return to work.
+Construction accident workers’ comp claims can be complicated, especially if you sustained a severe and long-term injury.
 Let us take the stress of dealing with the workers’ compensation system off your shoulders and ensure you get the full amount of benefits entitled to you.